pmoorman/growthcasts/collections/_posts/2017-07-27-Branding-Isnt-Your-Logo.md

     - There are many ways to improve you branding, but it's most important that you stay consistent.
 ---

-Branding isn’t the first thing you think about when you talk about growth marketing.
-Growth has a reputation of being data nerds, that stay away from “fluffy” things like branding.
+Branding isn’t the usual thing that growth marketing nerds talk about.
+We like to stay away from the *fluffy stuff* and focus on the measurable and data driven.

-Yet, branding is an incredibly powerful vector in your overall growth mix.
+Yet, branding is an incredibly powerful vector in your overall growth mix and you can't really ignore it.

-But here’s the problem…
+And here lies the problem…

 #### **Entrepreneurs misunderstand what branding is**